Skip licences (skip permits)

 The following conditions apply to the placing of a skip on the public highway:

-• Have their exact location agreed with a member of the Network Resilience and Management team.
+- Have their exact location agreed with a member of the Network Resilience and Management team in writing.

-If a skip is not in accordance with this criteria it will considered to be illegal and as a result the skip company will be issued with a fine.
+If a skip does not meet the above specified criteria, it will be deemed illegal.
+As a result, the skip company responsible will be issued with a fine.

 How can I report a skip that I believe does not have a licence or is illegal?